Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Kazakhstan and from Philadelphia.
+I'm losing my edge to the kids from Switzerland and from Sao Paulo.

 But I was there.